 Our cardiac rehabilitation team is committed to helping you return to the healthiest and most active lifestyle possible.
 Our skilled and compassionate nurses, exercise physiologists, and staff work with you to develop a tailored exercise program, and provide important educational and emotional support to help you make healthy lifestyle choices.

 Our program is part of the Heart & Vascular Institute and certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
-Cardiac rehabilitation is available at our Suburban Pavilion and Willow Lakes outpatient facilities.
+Cardiac rehabilitation is available at our Suburban Pavilion, Norlanco and Willow Lakes outpatient facilities.